Evanidus14/Aldrnari-Gamepad-Setup/README.md

 #### Immersive Hud
   - Activation
     - Compass Activation
-      - iHUD Hotkey - x
+      - iHUD Hotkey - X

 #### Optimal Potion Hotkey
   - Hotkeys
     - Health Potion Hotkey - , (That is this key (<) for those unsure)
     - Magicka Potion Hotkey - .
 (That is this key (>) for those unsure)
-    - I did not add in stamina potion hotkey because I never use it and there is limited real estate to work with as it is...
+    - I did not add in the stamina potion hotkey because I never use it and there is limited real-estate to work with as it is...
 If you want it you'll have to add it in yourself.

+#### SkyUI
+  - Controls
+    - Favorite Groups
+      - Group 1 - F1
+      - Group 2 - F2
+      - Group 3 - F3
+      - Group 4 - F4
+      - Group 5 - F6
+      - Group 6 - F7
+      - Group 7 - F8
+      - Group 8 - F10
+      - Be careful not to map F5 or F9 here, we want to keep those free as they are quick-save and quick-load.

+#### SmoothCam
+  - Following
+    - Misc
+      - Shoulder Swap Key - V

+#### True Directional Movement
+  - Target Lock
+    - Controls
+      - Toggle Target Lock Key - Numpad /
+      - Ensure that you do NOT have "Toggle Target Lock with Toggle POV Button" selected.
+      - I also personally go into the Target Lock Widget and make the lock on UI a simple dot and scale it down.
+That is, of course, up to you.

+### Remaining Free Keybinds

+There are still quite a few keys on your keyboard left for possible hotkey use.
+You have the entire numbers line (not the numpad, most of those are being used) as well as the following keys: O, U, Y, K, and L. That should be more than enough.
+Unfortunately, if you want to use any hotkeys beyond what I've built into the configurations, you'll have to add them in yourself.
+Support for this endeavor will not be provided.
+Fortunately, it isn't very hard to figure out with a little time and effort.

+#### Final Tips